Leewansze/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?

+###Add some lines to finsh the practice
+hello world, this is my change.
+You must believe that you will become a better person.
+Cross the star sover the moon to meet your better self